jinghuazhao/INF/README.md

 ## A benchmark

-pQTLs for OPG as identified by PhenoScanner[^phenoscanner] proves to be a positive control[^OPG] involving both a cis and a trans pQTLs, with the cis-pQTL showing stronger association.
+As identified by PhenoScanner[^phenoscanner], pQTLs for OPG proves to be a positive control[^OPG] involving both a cis and a trans pQTLs, with the cis-pQTL showing stronger association.
 The stacked image below shows Manhattan, Q-Q, forest and LocusZoom plots, [OPG.pdf](doc/OPG.pdf).

 ## Summary statistics